wickandbergamot/wickandbergamot/docs/src/wallet-guide.md

 ---
-title: Safecoin Wallet Guide
+title: Wickandbergamot Wallet Guide
 ---

-This document describes the different wallet options that are available to users of Safecoin who want to be able to send, receive and interact with SAFE tokens on the Safecoin blockchain.
+This document describes the different wallet options that are available to users of Wickandbergamot who want to be able to send, receive and interact with WICKANDBERGAMOT tokens on the Wickandbergamot blockchain.

 ## What is a Wallet?